thedarknet/evennia/README.md

 5. evennia migrate && evennia start (loki, no email, stormbringer)
 6. Open your browser to http://localhost:4001 or `ssh localhost -p 4004` or `telnet localhost 4000`
 7. Login as loki with password stormbringer
+8. batchcode bossfightzone   (this will take a few minutes with no output to execute)

 # Diving into Evennia